microsoft/Build25-LAB324/lab/Workshop Instructions/03_Reasoning_Models.md

 - Reasoning completions
 - Output completions

 Both of these completions count towards content generated from the model and hence, towards the token limits and costs associated with the model.
 Some models may output the reasoning content, like DeepSeek-R1 and o4-mini.
-Some others, like o1, only output the output piece of the completions.
+Some others, like o1, only output the final result of the completions.

 ### Reasoning Models Available in Azure AI Foundry's Model Catalog